NavyaG-lab/Tech-writer/itaipu/create_basic_dataset.md

   def myFunc(df: DataFrame): DataFrame = df

-  // If you want to use a contract, you get its name like this def barName: String = ContractOp(contractFileName).name
+  // If you want to use a contract, you get its name like this def barName: String = DatabaseContractOps.lookup(contractFileName).name

   // If you're using just another dataset, get the name like this def bazName: String = datasetFileName.name